canonical/snapd/docs/interfaces.md

 Can access the first optical drive in read-only mode.
 Suitable for CD/DVD playback.

-Usage: common
 Auto-Connect: yes
 Availability: implicit (classic)

 ### pulseaudio

-Can access the PulseAudio sound server.
-Allows for sound playback in games and media application.
-It doesn't allow recording.
+Can access the PulseAudio sound server which allows for sound playback in games and media application.
+Recording not supported but will be in a future release.

-Usage: common
 Auto-Connect: yes
 Availability: implicit (classic)

 ### unity7

 Can access Unity7.
-Restricted because Unity 7 runs on X and requires access to various DBus services and this environment does not prevent eavesdropping or apps interfering with one another.
+Unity 7 runs on X and requires access to various DBus services which grants privileged access to the user's session since this environment does not prevent eavesdropping or apps interfering with one another.

-Usage: reserved
 Auto-Connect: yes
 Availability: implicit (classic)

 ### x11

-Can access the X server.
-Restricted because X does not prevent eavesdropping or apps interfering with one another.
+Can access the X server which gives privileged access to the user's session since X does not prevent eavesdropping or apps interfering with one another.

-Usage: reserved
 Auto-Connect: yes
 Availability: implicit (classic)